Step-by-Step Instructions

 Step 2: Secure the Property

 - Ensure all doors and windows are locked.
-Consider installing additional security measures, such as deadbolts or window locks.
-If necessary, set up a security system or consider hiring a security service to monitor the property.
+Consider installing security cameras or a security system to deter potential break-ins.
+If necessary, change the locks to prevent unauthorized access.

 -